Everything You Need to Know About The Freight Yard Complex Coming to Tallahassee's All Saints District

 The Freight Yard therefore gets shipping container housing closer to the mainstream.
 Though it costs more to build with shipping containers than with concrete or stucco, Bradshaw believes that interest is there.
 “Your housing choice is the single biggest choice you can make when it comes to the environment,” he said.

 Renderings illustrate the apartments and commercial spaces that will make up The Freight Yard development in Tallahassee.
 The 12 apartments that comprise the first phase of the project are scheduled for completion in June.

-Brandy Reinhart, whom Bradshaw hired to design the apartment interiors, extended the upcycling concept to the interior of the container apartments by avoiding the use of new raw materials wherever possible.
+Brandy Rinehart, whom Bradshaw hired to design the apartment interiors, extended the upcycling concept to the interior of the container apartments by avoiding the use of new raw materials wherever possible.
 Key design flourishes also signal the imperative of creative reuse.
-For example, Reinhart’s plans call for mounting components cut out from the body of the container inside each apartment, for countertops of recycled pulp paper, and plywood floors finished with epoxy resin.
+For example, Rinehart’s plans call for mounting components cut out from the body of the container inside each apartment, for countertops of recycled pulp paper, and plywood floors finished with epoxy resin.

 “I didn’t want the outside to be a shipping container, and the inside to look like every other place in Tallahassee,” she said.
 “Hopefully developers see it, homeowners see it, and they see that [the shipping container home] can be impressive and luxurious and nice.”

-Reinhart’s design decisions were also intended to appeal to the high-end market, with smart electrical systems and luxury appliances such as a true countertop-depth refrigerator.
+Rinehart’s design decisions were also intended to appeal to the high-end market, with smart electrical systems and luxury appliances such as a true countertop-depth refrigerator.